ZyanWasHere/2025-12-02-create-game-fantasy-cooking/README.md

+## 2025-12-19
+today we're doing something simple. move object to collision. turn object into another.

+UPDATE: yeah no. that's hard. it SHOULD be easy. i want one object to have a variable, lets say. another script can then READ that variable and so something with it. however godot has very strange limitations that i didn't have to think about when i was working in unity3D
+... i'm telling you. the desire to make my own game engine is rising...
+HOW HARD CAN IT EVEN BE. it's not like it's any harder than THIS...

+OKAY: big concept.
+SCRAP EVERYTHING.
+WHAT IF - - you were able to play this game... in a word document.
+HEAR ME OUT. every input updates a json file. and we have ONE big script that scans that json file AND THEN decides behaviors based off of what it sees. that way you can also control everything in one big script and the hassle of messing around with thousands of micro scripts is no longer an issue. everything just PLUGS into the json file - and everything just READS the json file.

+UPDATE ARE YOU KIDDING ME?
+HOW DID I KNOCK THAT OUT IN 20 MINUTES!?
+I SPENT LIKE 2 HOURS TRYING TO USE THE NODE AND "CALL" SYSTEM OR WHATEVER yeah no we're parsing everything through json data. it's easier.
+... okay update. turns out that godot doesn't have like an append function.
+essentially: if you have a player data and item data they either have to be seperate (which means juggling multiple files) or everything is in one huge file (which means planning ahead).
+OR you can have like a "TMP" system where - everything is stored in their own script, AND data just updates when its used. so health isn't updated until you're hit, then it moves over into the json file a script deals with the consequences, sends you back the data, and then is fine erasing itself because it doesn't actually need to HOLD onto anything. it just juggles the unecessary.

 ## 2025-12-18
 well this is awkward. definitely skipped a few days.
 OKAY: what do we got? we can spawn items, and they can overlap. so a big problem is now fixed.